Posted July 23, 2014Tweet

 Among the most common questions from a home buyer is "How much home can I afford?"
-The answer, however, like many things, is that "it depends".
+The answer, not surprisingly, is "it depends".

 There are no concrete rules for how much home you can afford, or how big your mortgage should be.
-This is because the way that a mortgage lender calculates your maximum purchase price will be different from how you would calculate it yourself.
+In part, this is mortgage lenders will calculate your maximum home purchase price differently from how you might calculate it yourself.

 The first component of the debt-to-income ratio is the "front-end ratio".
 Front-end ratio compares the expected monthly housing payment to a buyer's monthly income, where "housing payment" includes all of the following obligations :

 There is no maximum limit for a front-end ratio, but lenders prefer to see front-end DTI of 28% or less.
-In other words, no more than 28% of a buyer's monthly income should be allocated to housing payments.
+In other words, banks prefer that 28% or less of your total monthly income allocate to your housing payments.

 The second component of debt-to-income ratio is the "back-end ratio".
-Back-end ratio compares not just the monthly housing payments against a buyer's monthly income, but all monthly payments.
+Back-end ratio compares not the monthly housing payments against a buyer's monthly income, and all other monthly payments, too.

 Back-end ratio accounts for all of the following monthly obligations a home buyer may have :

-In general, banks want to see a back-end ratio of 36% or less, however, having a DTI over 36% will not automatically disqualify your mortgage application.
+In general, banks want to see a back-end ratio of 36% or less, however, having a DTI over 36% will not disqualify your loan application automatically.
 Many lenders allow up to 45% debt-to-income.

-As a home buyer, you can rely on a bank to tell you how much home you can afford, or you can figure it out on your own.
-Most people will opt for the latter.
-This is because, in many cases, a bank will approve you for a bigger home loan that you may be otherwise comfortable paying against.
+As a home buyer, you can rely on a bank to tell you how much home you can afford, or you can figure your maximum home purchase price on your own.

-Using DTI as an example, when 45% of your gross monthly income is spent right off the top, it doesn't leave much money for saving, investing or living, let alone paying taxes.
+When you spend 45% of your income monthly, it doesn't leave much cash for saving, investing or living, let alone paying taxes.

-Therefore, another approach to the "How much home can I afford" question is to determine the maximum monthly payment you'd like to make towards housing, and then working that figure backwards to find a maximum mortgage loan size.
+Therefore, consider the other approach to the "How much home can I afford" question.
+Determine the maximum monthly payment you'd like to make each month, and then, using today's mortgage rates, work that figure backward to find your maximum mortgage loan size.

-For example, if you budget for a monthly housing payment of $2,500, and the current 30-year fixed rate mortgage rate is 4%, assuming real estate taxes and homeowners insurance cost 2 percent annually as compared to the value of the home, you work the math backwards to find that your maximum purchase price for a payment of $2,500 is $385,000.
+For example, if you budget for a monthly housing payment of $2,500 with two percent annually going to taxes and insurance, assuming the current 30-year mortgage rate is 4%, the math "worked backwards" reveals a maximum home purchase price of $385,000.